 Inwood, Manhattan, New York, NY, $633.33/mo.
 (3-br)

 I can’t recall the square footage, but this is by far the largest apartment I’ve ever lived in.
 It was rent-controlled at $1,900, which we split three ways, and I had way more space than I knew what to do with.
 In fact, I did nothing with it; there were a lot of bare walls and an echo.
 The squirrel tail took center stage, hanging at the focal point of our living room between two asparagus ferns.
-This is something that happened there (turn on your audio and mouse over the event listings for full effect), but I can’t say anything else about it.
+This is something that happened there, but I can’t say anything else about it.

 Classon Ave., Clinton Hill, Brooklyn, NY, $835/mo.
 (3-br)

 One night in this apartment I saw a demon.
 The demon looked like Rod Stewart, except his hair was standin’ straight up!

 It’s nice living alone again.
 No one has to smell my shit, and I don’t have to smell anybody’s.
 I moved here with the intention of staying a while, after so much coast-hopping, so I actually invested in decent furniture and plants and all the household objects that for so many years I’d depended on roommates for.
 With that mindset, for the first time, I hung the tail with not so much irony as recognition that it’s been one of the very few continuous threads in my aimless and meandering adult life.